Why creativity matters

 Figure 1.
 Collection of rainbow images by Mitra Cline.

-I share aspects of my personal and creative life in a public blog, so I was thrilled to find a history of feminist scholars and theologians that use autobiographic information in their work.
-This community shares my goal of social evolution in the form of spiritual awareness or, in Jungian terms, Self-awareness.
+I share aspects of my personal and creative life in this public blog, so I was thrilled to find a history of feminist scholars and theologians that use autobiographic information in their work.
+The feminist scholars share my desire for social evolution in the form of spiritual awareness or, in Jungian terms, Self-awareness.
 I define feminism as “the radical practice of co-humanity of women and men” (Gross, 1998, p.
 3).
-I agree with their logic:
+I agree with this logic:

-Our specific situations as women in patriarchal society’s affected our interests, our concerns, and the results of our scholarship… Eventually we also came to see that not only gender but also race, class, culture, sexual orientation, and the like, had their impact on scholarship.
+Our specific situations as women in a patriarchal society affected our interests, our concerns, and the results of our scholarship… Eventually, we also came to see that not only gender but also race, class, culture, sexual orientation, and the like, had their impact on scholarship.
 Therefore, we are likely ever again to be naive enough to believe that the scholars experience does not affect her scholarship.
 (Gross, 1998, p.
 3)

 For my final art project in graduate school, I became inspired to find out what my peers thought empowered women are like today.
 I created a survey online with questions based on the story of Inanna.
 I received 56 responses.
 The two unanimous results were that 98.4% would sacrifice material wealth, and 82.7% value love most.
 I was happy because, when asked who supported them most, many wrote “Myself” in the comments.
 It was exactly what I had self-consciously edited out of the answer options (Cline, 2016).